 At just six years old, Erika, an enthusiastic reader from AISB’s Early Learning Center, chose to beautifully blend her passion for books, abstract ideas, creativity, and her love for the surrounding nature and animals in the form of a book.

 The Bite wants to celebrate the little writers with big ideas in our community, and Erika is the perfect example of how a sensible and creative heart can inspire others through her ideas and kind acts.

-Erika’s book, entitled The Daisy without a Petal, follows the main character, a flower, throughout its journey in the magical world of flowers and elfs.
+Erika’s book, entitled The Daisy without a Petal, follows the main character, a flower, throughout its journey in the magical world of flowers and elves.
 The story depicts the daisy and its adventure with the help of seven-year-old Anastasia’s lively illustrations, which readers are encouraged to color.
-With the money she raises from book sales, Erika wants to “help homeless cats find a home,” as well as to inspire young learners, just like her.
+With the money she raises from book sales, Erika wants to “help homeless cats find a home,” as well as inspire young learners, just like her.

 We spent an hour together, talking about her book and enjoying the fountain and exotic plants in the ELC and were continually impressed and delighted by the sincerity, openness, and originality of her answers.

 TB: Erika, could you please tell us something about yourself?
 What do you love most?